REAL: Representation Enhanced Analytic Learning for Exemplar-free Class-incremental Learning: Proposed Method

-\textbf{Dual-stream Base Pretraining}.
-The network is first pretrained in streams of supervised learning and SSCL to obtain the base knowledge during base phase before a subsequent enhancement.
-The stream of SSCL produces a backbone with general base knowledge detached from the labels, and the stream of supervised learning trains a backbone to acquire representations under supervision.
-The process of DS-BPT is shown in Figure \ref{fig:mainflow} (a).
-In this paper, we adopt the SimSiam \cite{SimSiam2021CVPR} as the SSCL architecture, which comprises a Siamese network of CNN backbone and formulates contrastive proxy tasks between different views (i.e. different augmentations of the same image).
+ACL suffers from less effective representation after the base phase{.
+We} propose dual-stream base pretraining at the base phase to capture the both general base knowledge and specific supervised feature distribution (label-guided knowledge).
+Technically, the network is pretrained in streams of supervised learning and SSCL to obtain the base knowledge during base phase before a subsequent enhancement.
+Here we use a CNN as the backbone.

+\textbf{General Base Knowledge Acquisition.} The {GBK acquisition stream trains a backbone with GBK via the SSCL which decouples training from labels}.
+We adopt SimSiam \citep{SimSiam2021CVPR} as the SSCL architecture, which comprises a Siamese network of CNN backbone and formulates contrastive proxy tasks between different views (i.e., different augmentations of the same image).